Ignazio-Emanuele-Picciche/Reinforcement_Learning_MuJoCu/README_english.md

 </p>

 ## Challenges and Adopted Solutions
-Initially, we used a basic predefined environment, which was inadequate for both the Cheetah and Ant models.
-Specifically, the Cheetah algorithm frequently converged to suboptimal solutions.
-To counter this, we introduced a penalty for excessive torso tilt, progressively increasing the penalty value to discourage undesirable behavior.
+At the beginning of the development, we used a predefined basic environment for the libraries, but we found that it was not suitable for either the Cheetah or Ant models.
+Specifically, for Cheetah, the algorithm often tended to converge towards suboptimal solutions rather than finding the global optimum.
+To improve performance, we introduced an additional penalty whenever the Cheetah's torso exceeded a certain angle, progressively increasing the penalty value to discourage such undesirable behaviors.

+A further improvement was achieved by modifying the neural network architecture through the parameter "policy_kwargs": dict(net_arch=[256, 256, 128]), which led to more satisfactory results in the case of Cheetah.

-For Ant, various strategies were explored, fine-tuning key parameters to handle the environment's complexity.
-Despite the inherent challenges, we successfully identified and implemented the best solutions, significantly improving training outcomes while acknowledging room for further optimization.
+Regarding Ant, we explored various strategies to improve performance, adapting and testing different algorithms with the goal of optimizing model control.
+In particular, we refined the neural network architecture and adjusted key parameters to handle the greater computational complexity of the environment.
+Despite the intrinsic difficulties of the task, we managed to identify and implement the best solutions among those tested, thus significantly advancing training and achieving concrete results, although there is still room for improvement to reach a definitive optimal solution.